-Total levy Investment in this strategic pillar was \$3.9m for 2019.
+Strengthening our farmers' reputation in New Zealand and globally through sustainable environmental management Total levy Investment\ in this strategic pillar was \$3.9m for 2019.
 The following table is a summary of the key initiatives within this pillar.

 Name Description Contribution to strategic priority PGgRc Partner of the Pastoral Greenhouse Gas Consortium, working to reduce greenhouse gas emissions from agriculture.
-Strengthen farmers' Environmental data & insights Build B+LNZ bank of environmental data reputation in and insights to inform advocacy and NZ and globally communications. through sustainable environmental Farm planning Establish common rules for farm environment management. planning and build capability to deliver quality planning.
+Strengthen farmers' Environmental data & insights Build B+LNZ bank of environmental data and insights to inform advocacy and communications. reputation in NZ and globally through sustainable Farm planning Establish common rules for farm environment planning and build capability to deliver quality planning. environmental management.
 Farmer tools Develop and share farmer tools to optimise and measure environmental change.

-Levy Investment is the total cost of the programme including operating costs (people, rent, vehicle & travel) and project costs, offset by any third party programme income
+\ Levy Investment is the total cost of the programme including operating costs (people, rent, vehicle & travel) and project costs, offset by any third party programme income